Historical Jesus: Sources

+Due to the significant number of sources written relatively soon after his death, Jesus is one of the best documented figures from the First Century, comparable to Julius Caesar and Herod the Great.

 The New Testament represents sources that have become canonical for Christianity, and there are many apocryphal texts that are examples of the wide variety of writings in the first centuries AD that are related to Jesus.

 Non-Christian sources that are used to study and establish the historicity of Jesus include Jewish sources such as Josephus, and Roman sources such as Tacitus.